 SAT Test Centers and Dates in Kazakhstan

 According to the College Board, there are 10 test centers for SAT and SAT Subject Tests in Kazakhstan.
 Please note that before you register either of the SAT exams, you should choose your test date and test location.
 Each testing location is affiliated with an educational institution, such as high school, community college, or university.
-The following test centers administer one or more of 2019 and 2020 SAT tests in Kazakhstan.
+The following test centers administer one or more of SAT tests in Kazakhstan.

 SAT Test Centers and Dates in Kazakhstan